turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 On track can look like:
   - A consistent, modular file structure is used
-  - Create reusable and modular functional components by incorporating props, utilizing component composition, and hooks
+  - Create reusable and modular functional components by incorporating props and considering component composition
+  - hooks are implemented to manage and update state
   - Pass functions as props to effectively organize the application
   - `return` statements are as readable as possible, only communicating what will be displayed
   - Frontend state matches the backend data